 The good, the bad, the ugly–it all gets posted to social media.
-And we’ve all done it—communicated with fast fingers behind a veil of safety in the form of a computer screen.
+And we’ve all done it, that is, communicated with fast fingers behind a veil of safety in the form of a computer screen.

 In my work at Block Club, I perform social media community management on a number of client accounts.
 And as the person on the other side of the computer, reviewing and responding to, at times, distressed consumers, it can be a challenge holding true to the brand voice of the client I’m serving.
 But I’ve found that just a little planning makes it easier.
 If you’re in charge of business’s social media accounts, here are a few steps you can take to help prepare you and your team to respond to followers’ messages and comments without losing your brand voice.